cypress-io/cypress-documentation/content/guides/core-concepts/introduction-to-cypress.md

 ```

 The reason this is even possible to do in the Promise world is because you have
 the power to execute multiple asynchronous actions in parallel.
-Under the hood,
+Each promise
-each promise 'chain' returns a promise instance that tracks the relationship
+'chain' returns a promise instance that tracks the relationship between linked
-between linked parent and child instances.
+parent and child instances.

 Because Cypress enforces commands to run _only_ serially, you do not need to be
 concerned with this in Cypress.
 We enqueue all commands onto a _global_